 Pyramids of Güimar

 The pyramids of Güimar were discovered relatively late compared to other architectural finds worldwide, in 1991, by a researcher from Norway.
 To this day it is unclear by whom and why they were erected.
 The six rectangular terraces are made of lava rock from the Canary Islands and were built without mortar.
 The theory of the Norwegian explorer and discoverer of the pyramids is that the ancient Egyptians came to the Canary Islands in a ship made of papyrus and built these pyramids in Güimar.
-To strengthen this theory, he constructed such a ship from papyrus and sailed it across the Mediterranean.
+To consolidate this theory, he constructed such a ship from papyrus and sailed it across the Mediterranean.
 To illustrate this for visitors, a replica of the papyrus ship is on display in the museum next to the pyramids.
 Also adjacent is a small garden where you can admire rare plants.

 Dunas de Maspalomas